shaoservicenow/travelrequest/docs/Exercise 5 (Bonus).md

 1. Click **Run Test**

-1. This will take a few minutes to run as we have a 100 airports to update.
+1. This will take a few minutes to run as we have 24 airports to update.
 Once done, click **Your test has finished running.
 View the flow execution details.**

 1. Review the execution, take some time to expand each step to understand what has happened in this flow